zippo761/blog_news/README.md

 Start server

-EmailJob(welcome, daily, weekly) work only in test environment.
+CronJob(welcome, daily, weekly) work only in test.

 Sidekiq url /jobs, only for admin.